bioinfoUQAM/the-canadian-cropland-dataset/index.md

 {: .warning }

-The dataset is available for researchers, principal investigators, individuals, government workers that will use the dataset purely for discovery and not for **commercial purposes**
+The dataset is available for individuals, researchers, principal investigators and government workers.
+It is derived from Google Earth Engine and is subject to its terms.
+Thefore, **this dataset is to be used purely for discovery and not for commercial purposes.**

 ___